Skip to main content

 When escalation is triggered:

-1. Ticket Created: New ticket created in Zendesk
+1. Ticket Created: New ticket created in Zendesk with full conversation history

-2. AI Pauses: AI agent stops responding
+2. AI Pauses: AI agent stops responding to the customer

 3. Agent Assigned: Ticket routed per Zendesk rules